-The Exit Agreement: Deciding what their exit strategy would be was one of the easiest tasks that they had to accomplish.
+The Exit Agreement:

+Deciding what our exit strategy would be was one of the easiest tasks that they had to accomplish.
 It took about ten minutes to decide that all three founders wanted to create a successful public company, that would define a new category of software and change the world.
-They were not interested in creating a "lifestyle" or a "hobby" company, and did not think they wanted to keep it as a privately owned company.
-They wanted to build a company, go public or be acquired, and then go on to doing other things.
+We were not interested in creating a "lifestyle" or a "hobby" company and did not think we wanted to keep it as a privately-owned company.
+We wanted to build a company, go public or be acquired, and then go on to doing other things.
 If only the other tasks were as easy.
-Now they had to create a prototype, develop the pitch, and raise the money.
+Now we had to create a prototype, develop the pitch, and raise the money.

+The Prototype:

-The Prototype: The prototype was created out of bits and pieces of my work augmented by some new materials prepared by both Wilson and Usluel.
-Bernstein worked on the pitch with lots of kibitzing from Wilson and Usluel.
+The prototype was created out of bits and pieces of my work augmented by some new materials prepared by both Wilson and Usluel.
+Bernstein worked on the pitch and business plan with lots of kibitzing from Wilson and Usluel.

-Start-Up Funding -A Bootstrapping Process: Funding was a tougher problem.
-After discussion with a number of other successful entrepreneurs, such as William Mow, founder of Bugle boy industries and Mike Marvin, cofounder and Chairman of MapInfo corporation, Paul Severino, founder of Bay Networks, industry executives (especially from GE and IBM), and with lots of encouragement from Mark Rice, then Assistant Professor and Director of the Center for Technological Entrepreneurship, the founders decided to try to fund the company by bootstrapping the company through the sales of software for future delivery.
-With Wilson's contacts and Bernstein's passion and sales experience, they felt that they had a chance to do this without having to go to venture capitalists at an early stage.
-Wiser and more experienced executives (such as Warren Bruggeman, GE Executive and Chairman and primary investor in MapInfo) counseled them on the futility of this approach, but they decided to give it a try anyway.
+Start-Up Funding -A Bootstrapping Process:

+Funding was a tougher problem.
+After discussion with a number of other successful entrepreneurs, such as William Mow, founder of Bugle boy industries and Mike Marvin, co-founder and Chairman of MapInfo corporation, Paul Severino, founder of Bay Networks, industry executives (especially from GE and IBM), and with lots of encouragement from Mark Rice, then Assistant Professor and Director of the Center for Technological Entrepreneurship, the founders decided to try to fund the company by bootstrapping the company through the sales of software for future delivery.
+With Wilson's contacts and Bernstein's passion and sales experience, we felt that we had a chance to do this without having to go to venture capitalists at an early stage.
+Wiser and more experienced executives (such as Warren Bruggeman, GE Executive and Chairman and primary investor in MapInfo) counseled us on the futility of this approach, but we decided to give it a try anyway.